chasesmith95/meshcache/docs/Introduction.md

 - ### What occurs in the instance of a fork?

-- ### Sending bad data, or validating from the incorrect Merkle root

-- ### Serving stale data from correct root
+- ### Sending bad data, validating from the incorrect Merkle root, or serving stale data from correct root

 - ### Proof-of-completeness for Range queries and filters